Improving Targeted Molecule Generation through Language Model Fine-Tuning Via Reinforcement Learning: Experimental Setup and Results

-Our initial step involved configuring the generative model to produce molecular compounds when provided with a protein amino acid sequence as input.
-This is a crucial aspect of our experimental pipeline, as illustrated in the left side of figure \ref{pipe}.
-Through meticulous fine-tuning of BindingDB complexes, the model demonstrated proficiency in generating molecular compounds given protein inputs.
-However, our objectives extend beyond mere molecule generation; we aim for targeted compounds tailored to the specific protein.
-To achieve this, we will proceed with additional fine-tuning iterations to imbue the model with a refined policy for learning protein-targeted molecule generation.
+Our initial fine-tuning stage focused on configuring the generative model to produce molecular compounds when provided with a protein amino acid sequence as input.
+This step represents a critical component of our experimental pipeline, as illustrated in Stage I of Figure \ref{pipe}.
+The model is fine-tuned on BindingDB complexes and evaluated using the Bilingual Evaluation Understudy (BLEU) metric \cite{papineni2002bleu}, which measures the similarity between the generated molecule and the actual molecule in the protein-ligand complexes, with the protein serving as input.
+Following this fine-tuning process, the model demonstrated the ability to create molecules based on protein inputs.
+However, our objectives extend beyond simple molecule generation; we aim to produce targeted molecules tailored to each protein.
+We conduct additional RL fine-tuning iterations to enable the model to learn a more refined policy.